brenoportella/Linux-Server-HTTPS/README.md

-# Project A — Linux HTTPS Server Setup
+# Linux HTTPS Server Setup

 ## Objective
 The goal of this project is to transform a fresh Ubuntu Linux installation into a secure HTTPS web server using shell scripts.